bhagatparwinder/bhagatparwinder/README.md

 ⚡️ I'm ok with JavaScript and I write about it on my blog: https://bhagat.me/blog

-🤝 I would love to collaborate on projects and contribute more to Open Source projects.
+🤝 I would love to collaborate on projects and contribute more to Open Source.

 ### Connect with me: